-Core Principle F
+Core Principle F:

-Managing risks and performance through robust internal control and strong public financial management

-The Council which has overall responsibility for directing and controlling the organisation has approved an Executive / Scrutiny model of decision making.
-The "executive committee" or Cabinet is the key decision-making and monitoring committee and the various scrutiny committees for reviewing policy decisions before and after implementation.
+Managing risks and performance through robust internal control and strong public financial management The Council has overall responsibility for directing and controlling the organisation, it has approved an Executive / Scrutiny model of decision making.
+The executive or Cabinet is the primary decision-making and monitoring body with four scrutiny committees appointed for reviewing policy decisions before and after implementation, and members have the power to "call in "decisions made by the executive for review.
+Portfolio holders periodically attend scrutiny meetings held in public to be held to account and each such committee is supported by a senior officer.